 If you’re on a budget, freezing leftovers, eating more peas and beans, buying canned goods, and looking for in-season produce are a few strategies to save money and eat well.
 If you’re experiencing hunger, call the USDA’s National Hunger Hotline.

-Food deserts — where nutritious food is often inexpensive or unavailable — usually occur in low-income, historically marginalized communities.
+Food deserts — where nutritious food is often expensive or unavailable — usually occur in low-income, historically marginalized communities.
 They’re marked by high rates of food insecurity, racial and health disparities, and high rates of chronic diseases.

 Several federal and nonprofit programs are dedicated to improving food access in food deserts.